maurotoro/awesome_chilean_context/README_EN.md

 # **Contextualization of the manifestations**:

-* Until September 2019 the poverty line for a four-member family is $436,000 (CLP) [REF](http://observatorio.ministeriodesarrollosocial.gob.cl/layout/doc/ipc/Valor_CBA_y_LPs_19.09.pdf), while almost 50% of the population earning less than $400,000 [REF](http://www.fundacionsol.cl/estudios/losverdaderos-salarios-de-chile-2018/).
+* Until September 2019 the poverty line for a four-member family is $436,000 (CLP, 614 USD) [REF](http://observatorio.ministeriodesarrollosocial.gob.cl/layout/doc/ipc/Valor_CBA_y_LPs_19.09.pdf), while almost 50% of the population earning less than $400,000 (CLP, 536 USD) [REF](http://www.fundacionsol.cl/estudios/losverdaderos-salarios-de-chile-2018/).
+[2]

-    * Let's calculate the earnings of a cis-hetero family with 2 children, in which both parents work and earn the populations' median salaries of  last August 2019.
-The mother would earn $343,234 (CLP) and the father would earn $411,100; it is so that an average vagina is paid  16.5% less than an average penis.
-The total family income would be $754,334 CLP, substracting the poverty line puts them $316,000 above the current minimum wage ($301,000) [REF](https://ine.cl/prensa/detalle-prensa/2019/08/13/ingreso-laboral-promedio-mensual-en-chile-fue-de-$573.964-en-2018).
+    * Taking this into account, a cis-hetero family with 2 children, in which both parents work and earn the populations' median salaries of  last August 2019.
+The mother would earn $343,234 (CLP, 483 USD) and the father would earn $411,100 (CLP, 579 USD); it is so that an average vagina is paid  16.5% less than an average penis.
+The total family income would be $754,334 (CLP, 445 USD), substracting the poverty line puts them $316,000 (CLP, 445 USD) above the current minimum wage ($301,000 CLP, 423 USD) [REF](https://ine.cl/prensa/detalle-prensa/2019/08/13/ingreso-laboral-promedio-mensual-en-chile-fue-de-$573.964-en-2018).[2]

 * According to the CASEN survey from 2017, after spliting the population in deciles.
 Only since the 8th decile the average autonomous income per capita surpasses the current minimum wage [REF](http://observatorio.ministeriodesarrollosocial.gob.cl/casen-multidimensional/casen/casen_2017.php).